alephium/www/src/content/news/why-the-dex-boom-proves-alephiums-next-gen-pow-phase-2-are-more-relevant-than-ever/index.md

 ## Phase One: The Uncompromised Foundation

 To understand Alephium’s forward vision, people must acknowledge the foundation laid during our first chapter.
 While many critics proclaimed that Proof-of-Work could not scale, Alephium proved them wrong.
-We scale.
+It scales.
 People also said you couldn’t build fully fledged smart contract capability on the UTXO model.
-We did it.
+Alephium did it.

 ![](dexscalability.jpg)